neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 ## Social Media Strategy Document

-> The Social Media Strategy Document describes the concrete implementation of the NeoNephos Social Media Strategy for a given timeframe.
-It is always scoped and time bounded in nature.
-If the timelines of two Social Media Strategy Documents overlap, the newer document takes precedence.
+> The Social Media Strategy Document describes the NeoNephos Social Media Strategy for a given timeframe.
+It lays out how social media is used to optimally and measuarbly support the vision set out by the NeoNephos Governing Board.

+> [!Note]
+> If the timelines of two Social Media Strategy Documents overlap, the newer document takes precedence.
 It is developed by the Outreach Committe's Social Media SIG.

 > [!Warning]
 > A Social Media Strategy Document is never unbounded in duration.
 Typically its window of validity is aligned with the strategic roadmap of the Governing Board.